 DOCTOR HUSTON & STAFF AT WORK

-Helen Huston was a busy lady.
-She was usually up early and when she returned home from the hospital, depending on the hour, she used a flashlight to show the way.
+Doctor Huston was one busy lady.
+She was usually up early and when she returned home from the hospital, depending on the hour, she used a flashlight to help show the way.

 Here are some photos of Huston at work and of the Amp Pipal Hospital …